 Fence your yard so wildlife and other pets do not drop off ticks on your property.
 At the least, don’t feed wild mammals on your property if you live in an area where Lyme disease exists.

 If you already have a tick problem, apply a good tick-killing yard spray insecticide to initially get the ticks under control.
 Ticks do not travel by crawling.
 Once they are gone, they will not return unless other animals, or your next door neighbor’s pets bring them.
 My favorite product is Conserve Naturalyte® 0.5% spinosad garden spray.
 I spray it when rain is not anticipated for a week.

 I only suggest that your dog be vaccinated for Lyme disease when the infection is prevalent in your community and your dog’s lifestyle continues to put it at high risk.
-That means you should consider vaccinating your dog if you continue to see ticks on it or it roams in meadows, woods and parks that are tick-infested.
-The society of veterinary internists, the ACVIM, stated in 2005: “The use of Lyme vaccines still is controversial and most [veterinarians] do not administer them.”
-By 2018, they still could not agree – the six member panel was evenly split between veterinarians who thought the vaccine was beneficial and those that did not.
+That means you should consider vaccinating your dog if you continue to see ticks on it, or it roams in meadows, woods and parks that are tick-infested.
+The society of veterinary internists, the ACVIM, initially stated: “The use of Lyme vaccines still is controversial and most [veterinarians] do not administer them.”
+There is still disagreement – the six member panel was evenly split between veterinarians who thought the vaccine was beneficial and those that did not.